 - Add-on modules and features: Some providers may offer add-on modules to complement the system’s feature set.
 Add-ons offer a quick way to access add-ons, but make sure you buy software that meets your needs so you don’t overspend on add-ons.

-- Consulting and support services: You may have to pay consulting fees to the provider or an external consultant if you need advice on the best ways to deploy a specific feature or the system as a whole.
-If the provider charges support fees for real-time or on-site support, that can drive up the total cost of the system as well.
+- Consulting and advisory services: You may have to pay consulting fees to the provider or an external consultant if you need advice on the best ways to deploy a specific feature or the system as a whole.

 - Integration costs: Ready-to-use integrations may be included in the price or cost extra, depending on your plan and vendor.
 But if you want to use APIs to integrate systems, you’ll likely have to spend extra, and this can add up to your total cost.